Fundy Rose: Canadian service

 In October 2014, Blue Star Ithaki was sold to the Canadian government.
 The ship has replaced Bay Ferries' former ferry, the former Canadian Pacific ship Princess of Acadia.
 Blue Star Ithaki began her last journey on the Piraeus-Syros-Tinos-Mykonos route on 25 October 2014.
 The vessel's new name Fundy Rose was announced in May 2015.
 Fundy Rose was unveiled to the public in both Saint John and Digby in mid-July 2015, and entered service by the end of the month.

 The new name was taken from The Bay of Fundy, where she operates, and from Rose Fortune, a woman born into slavery in the U.S. She escaped with her family arriving in Annapolis Royal (an historic village close to Digby) in the 1780s as a ten-year-old girl.

 Design

 Fundy Rose measures 10,193 GT and has been configured during her career to have a deadweight tonnage of between 1,410 and 1,857 DWT.
 She is 123.8 m long, with a beam of 18.9 m and a draft of 4.9 m.
-Her main propulsion power comes from four Wärtsilä NSD 9L32 engines, which generate 4,140 kW apiece and drive two propeller that giver her a service speed of 24 kn and a maximum speed of 25 kn.
+Her main propulsion power comes from four Wärtsilä NSD 9L32 engines, which generate 4,140 kW apiece and drive two propeller that give her a service speed of 24 kn and a maximum speed of 25 kn.
 In Greek service she had a passenger capacity of about 1,500; as configured for Canadian service she can carry 1,317 passengers.